 According to The Biology of the Honey Bee (1991) by Mark L Winston, once the pollen forager returns to the hive, she removes the pellets with her middle legs and drops them into in a pollen cell.
 This is very different from the movement of nectar in the hive, which is passed from bee to bee before it is stored.

-Once the pollen load is removed, the forager leaves the area and house bees of a particular age press the pollen into the bottom of the cell with their mandibles and forelegs.
+Once the pollen load is removed, the forager leaves the storage area.
+Next, house bees of a particular age press the pollen into the bottom of the cell with their mandibles and forelegs.
 During this step, the workers moisten the pellets with “regurgitated honey and saliva.”
 Additionally, the saliva contains enzymes that help preserve the pollen while it’s in storage.
 According to Seeley (1982), these pollen handlers are 12–25 days old with a mean age of 16.3 days.

 But if the pollen pellet should become dislodged from a bee’s leg while she is in the hive, it drops to the bottom where the other bees ignore it.
 If they need more pollen, they go out and get a fresh supply.
 According to Dr. Norman Gary in The Hive and the Honey Bee (2015), “to collect a full load of pollen a bee may spend as little as 6–10 minutes.”
 Who knows?
 Perhaps collecting more pollen takes less time than trying to retrieve the dropped load.